Lumie Bodyclock Luxe 750DAB wake up light review

 If you’ve been hunting for the best wake up light, you’ll probably have come across the shining lights of the Lumie Bodyclock range.
 These are the original wake up lights, built on the idea that disturbing us from slumber with the noise of aggressive airhorns probably isn’t the best start to the day and that a gentle sunrise might be better.
 Makes sense, doesn’t it?

 The Lumie Luxe Bodyclock Luxe 750DAB is at the top of Lumie’s range.
 The ‘Luxe’ part of the name might have given it away but as the most expensive of Lumie’s offerings, the 750DAB comes in five different colours (including the bright orange ‘Turmeric’), has a built in DAB digital radio, and also works as a Bluetooth speaker.
-It’s the most feature rich of the set, aiming not just to be a perfect light and alarm clock but good company the rest of the time too.
+It’s the most feature rich of the set, aiming not just to be a perfect light and alarm clock but good company the rest of the time too, with plenty of added features over its cheaper siblings, which include the Lumie Bodyclock Shine 300.

 After just over a month of daily use, T3 is ready to deliver this Bodyclock Lumie Luxe 750DAB review.